 For baits, I would suggest using an oily fish bait such as Herring, Bluey or Mackerel as these will release the scent into the water creating a slick that will entice fish in from further away.
 Rig wise for Halibut, I would suggest Using Pulley pennells with a strong rig body of 150lb plus.

 The snood needs to be of the same strength to avoid the Halibut biting through the line.
 A strong hook in sizes of either 6/0-8/0 is needed to ensure the fish stays hooked and doesn’t bend the hook out.

 Before every cast ensure that every part of your tackle is still in top condition.
 These fish will find any weaknesses in your set-up and expose them in a savage way, one minute you will have the fish of a lifetime tearing off through the water and in a blink of an eye, it will be gone.
 If this was down to human error (poor knots, blunt hooks, nicks in the line) you will be kicking yourself for a very long time.

-If you want to learn more about the best places to catch Atlantic Halibut and the methods to use, contact our expert team.
-They will be happy to answer any questions you have.
+If you want to learn more about the best places to catch Atlantic Halibut and the methods to use, you can contact our sea fishing expert, Paul Stevens, on firstname.lastname@example.org or call 01603 407596.
+He will be happy to answer any questions you have.
 We also host an exclusive Halibut Fishing Competition in Norway every year.

 Spaces are limited and go fast, so make sure to reserve your team’s place early and be in with a chance of winning £4000.
 If you are looking for more information and advice on Sea Fishing in Norway, head over to our complete Norway Fishing Guide here.